 Composting is the process of transforming organic materials such as food waste into a nutrient-rich, natural fertilizer.
 Composting has many benefits, including enriched soils, reduced contributions to landfills, and decreased release of greenhouse gases into the atmosphere.
 As such, composting is an essential part of Brown’s commitment to sustainability.
 The campus’s compost is collected by The Compost Plant and delivered to Earth Care Farm where it is processed via aerobic process.
-An estimated 600 tons of organics diverted per year will prove to be the largest contributor to Brown achieving its diversion goal of 50% by 2020
+In FY 2017, Brown implemented compost collection in all dining hall food prep locations and in the Andrews, Sharpe Refectory, and Verney-Woolley front dining areas which resulted in a total diversion of 470 tons of organic material from the landfill.

 What is composting?